1st/python-on-macos/VSCode.md

 ## Basic setup of the editor

+Here we will do next adjustments:
+- [x] set text size to be more comfortable for your eyes
-Here we will set ruler to show you 80 and 100 characters border,
+- [x] add ruler to show `80` and `100` characters border
+- [x] wrap long lines of text to be limited by `99` characters.
+It especially useful in Markdown files
+- [x] set python linter rules to notify you about long lines of code

 Click on Cog Wheel and then click on the Settings option.
 Then click on the `Open Settings (JSON)` icon on the top right side of the window.